merkede/podcast-website/content/_index.md

 description: "Tl:dr /

-"I am a lead data scientist with a passion for philosophy, who also enjoys writing and creating podcasts.
+I am a lead data scientist with a passion for philosophy, who also enjoys writing and creating podcasts.
 While my writing skills may not match those of Shakespeare, in true data science fashion I have sought the assistance of ChatGPT to enhance this introduction.
 Please take a look, read on, and listen to my podcast."

 text_align_left: true